 Tools and resources to support a rapid response to COVID-19

-- Developing and facilitating the Washington COVID-19 biorepository with over 20,000 clinical specimens available to diagnostics developers and manufacturers to use in the development and validation of COVID-19 diagnostics.
+- Developing and facilitating the Washington COVID-19 biorepository with over 20,000 clinical specimens available to diagnostics developers and manufacturers to use in developing and validating COVID-19 diagnostics.

-- Developing COVID-19 Diagnostic Dashboards, five interactive digital resources to support data-driven diagnostics procurement and purchasing decisions.
+- Developing COVID-19 Diagnostic Dashboards, seven interactive digital resources to support data-driven diagnostics procurement and purchasing decisions.

 - Leading a global research collaboration to strengthen environmental surveillance to monitor the presence of SARS-CoV-2 in wastewater.